a-wozniakowski/scikit-physlearn/docs/source/install.rst

 Installation Guide
 ==================

 There are different ways to install scikit-physlearn.
-They include
+They include:

 - `Installing the latest stable release hosted on PyPI <#Installing-from-PyPI>`_.